LAxemann/L_ambiCivs/README.md

 /* Known issues / limitations */
 - The script focuses on performance and by default does a simple job - it makes AI civilians walk around cities.
 Advanced behaviour has to be scripted manually.
+- Spawning units in ArmA always causes a micro-lag.
+The script is very efficient and can spawn civilians in a very rapid order by decreasing the check-intervals, but bear in mind that the micro-stuttering from spawning units will appear a lot more often this way.

 /* License */